Applying to physical therapy school

 Graduate Record Exam (GRE) #

-The GRE is a standardized exam required by many physical therapy programs.
-The GRE Requirements and Codes by Program chart shows the schools that require the test and those that don't require it.
+The GRE is a standardized exam required by some physical therapy programs.
+The GRE Requirements and Codes by Program chart shows the programs that don't require this test (46%), the programs that do require this test (43%), and the programs where the test is optional (11%).

 This exam is designed to measure general academic ability and is a computerized exam offered year-round by Educational Testing Service (ETS).
-The GRE is typically taken in the spring or summer prior to application and you should plan on spending at least 2-3 months preparing for the exam.
+The GRE is typically taken in the spring or summer prior to application and you should plan on spending at least two to three months preparing for the exam.
 For more information on the GRE, visit the ETS website.

 Observation hours #